 First-sixth grade students initiate deepened learning with student-initiated going outs.

-Elementary I students participate in a 2-night local overnight trip
+Lower Elementary students participate in a 2-night local overnight trip.

 Mountain Shadows dedicates itself to being a leader in environmental responsibility and is a an Eco Cycle Gold-Star School, recognized as cutting edge of resource conservation, waste reduction, and composting in addition to traditional recycling.
 The School maintains Zero Waste status in its classrooms, restrooms, and offices during annual audits.